JosephWildey/RedditChallenges/README.md

 An update for this at some point to combine hex strings is coming, someday.
 Misread the "bonus" part of the challenge it seems.

 # CratePacker
 Determines the amount of crates you could stuff into a larger crate given the dimensions of both the smaller crates and the large crate.
+Only works in two dimensions at the moment.